 Design of the Professional Curriculum This degree is designed to prepare qualified nuclear medicine technologists.
-The principal aim of the degree is to provide students with educational experiences that will permit them to develop the competencies required to function effectively as nuclear medicine technologists.
-The curriculum integrates theory and clinical experience.
+The principal aim of the degree is to provide students with educational experiences that will permit them to develop the competencies required to function effectively as entry-level nuclear medicine technologists.
+The curriculum integrates nuclear medicine and molecular imaging principles and clinical experience.

 Opportunity for Students to Work There are no restrictions on the number of hours a student may work during the program, as long as work does not interfere with program requirements.
+Class credit cannot be awarded for clinical hours in which the student is an employee of the facility.
 The student must, however, recognize that the professional curriculum requires approximately 25 to 35 hours per week of on-campus participation in classroom, laboratory, and clinical course work.
 Study time and completion of general education courses must also be considered.
 While most of the professional course activities are scheduled during daytime hours Monday through Friday, there are some didactic or clinical experiences that may require student participation during evenings or other off hours.
 Please contact the program for more information.

-Additional Cost In addition to regular university tuition and fees, students should expect to pay programrelated expenses such as books, uniforms, and supplies.
+Additional Cost In addition to regular university tuition and fees, students should expect to pay program-related expenses such as books, uniforms, supplies, and travel expenses to clinical sites.
 Additional cost sheet is available upon request.

-Program Facilities The nuclear medicine technology program is offered in Indianapolis at the Indiana University Medical Center.
-The offices, classrooms, and library are located on the first floor of the Gatch Hall (Clinical Building).
-Students obtain clinical experience in the nuclear medicine areas of radiology departments located in IU Health (University, Arnett, Riley, and Methodist hospitals), Eskenazi Hospital, Veterans Administration Hospital, Franciscan Health Indianapolis and Lafayette, Community Howard, North, and South, St. Vincent Carmel, Hancock Regional, Columbus Regional and Radiopharmacy of Indianapolis.
+Program Facilities The nuclear medicine technology program is offered in Indianapolis.
+The offices and classrooms are located on the first floor of the Gatch Hall.
+Students obtain clinical experience in the nuclear medicine areas of radiology departments located at IU Health (University, Arnett, Riley Children's, and Methodist Hospitals), Eskenazi Health, Richard L. Roudebush Veterans' Administration Medical Center, Franciscan Health (Indianapolis and Lafayette), Community Health Network (Howard Co., North, and South) St. Vincent (Carmel), Hancock Regional, Hendricks Regional Health (Avon and Danville), Columbus Regional Health, and Radiopharmacy of Indianapolis.
+This list is subject to change.